alcrene/sinn-full/sinnfull/models/index.md

   - Combined with the _prior_, defines the objective that will be optimized.
   - Equated to the log probability of the parameters given the observations.
     Accordingly, the combination with the prior is simply `objective + prior.logp`.
+  - Should be _maximized_ to obtain optimal parameters.

 (model-organization)=
 ## Organization